arienshibani/ccommits-scope-builder/README.md

 ### Why folders as scopes?

 Scopes should indicate the module, package, or area of the code that was affected by the changes made in the commit.
-Rather than using specific file paths, directories *feels*   better to use.
+Rather than using specific file paths, directories *feels*   better to use in my opinion.
+Option for specifying every file as well as ignoring paths in .gitignore will be added later to the script.